Kenya Food Guide

 Be cautious with street food

-If trying street food, choose busy stalls with high turnover where food is cooked fresh at high temperatures in front of you.
+For street food, pick busy stalls where the turnover is fast and the food is cooked hot, in front of you.

 Peel fruits and vegetables